Kotlin/kotlinx-rpc/CONTRIBUTING.md

 `./gradlew tasks`

-To check your code for compliance with styleguide - use [Detekt](https://detekt.dev/) task:
+To check your code for compliance with styleguide, use [Detekt](https://detekt.dev/) task:

 `./gradlew detekt`

-To check to binary compatibility of your changes use [validator](https://github.com/Kotlin/binary-compatibility-validator) task:
+To check the binary compatibility of your changes, use [validator](https://github.com/Kotlin/binary-compatibility-validator) task:

 `./gradlew apiCheck` or simply `./gradlew build`

+To check code coverage of your changes, use [kover](https://github.com/Kotlin/kotlinx-kover/releases?page=2) task:

+`./gradlew koverVerify`

-For kRPC to build correctly, a series of additional libraries/tools may need to be installed, based on the operating system you're using for development:
+For `kotlinx.rpc` to build correctly, a series of additional libraries/tools may need to be installed, based on the operating system you're using for development:

 **macOS**